saturn-xiv/docker/friendly-core/README.md

 # armbian

-rust-nightly & nodejs development environment for friendly-core.
+rust & nodejs development environment for friendly-core.

 ### build for yourself